Hermes-3: Multi-component plasma simulations with BOUT++: Applications

 For comparison the convergence towards steady state with the Sundials CVODE~\cite{hindmarsh2005} library is shown in figure~\ref{fig:timederivs-rhsevals}.
 CVODE uses an adaptive order, adaptive timestep Backward Differentiation Formula (BDF) method, and is highly effective for time-dependent problems of interest even without preconditioning (e.g. the plasma blobs application, section~\ref{sec:applications-blobs}).
 For this problem only the parallel heat conduction is preconditioned.
 Figure~\ref{fig:timederivs-rhsevals} shows that the Backwards-Euler with Jacobian coloring preconditioner method can provide significantly better performance for steady-state problems, though it would not be a good choice for time-dependent simulations, being only first order accurate in time.

 In this simulation the recycling at the ``target'' end of the domain was set to 100\%, while there is a no-flow condition on the upstream boundary.
-A Proportional-Integral (PI) controller is used to control an upstream particle source; as the target upstream density is approached, this input source should go to zero if mass flow is conserved.
+A Proportional-Integral (PI) controller is used to control an upstream particle source (implemented in the \texttt{upstream\_density\_feedback} component); As the target upstream density is approached, this input source should go to zero if mass flow is conserved.
 Figure~\ref{fig:source_rhsevals} shows that this does indeed happen: The source converges towards exponentially towards zero in steady state.

 The 1D simulation described here is a useful tool in its own right, for studies of plasma dynamics and detachment in magnetised plasmas.
 The advantage of the software design used in Hermes-3 (section~\ref{sec:software}) is that the same code can extend to more complex models and higher dimensions with only changes to the input.